JanethSacari/Course_E-Commerce-FullStack/README.md

 # E-Commerce simulator
-A Spring boot appto run a basic app for an e-commerce.
+A Spring boot app to run a basic app for an e-commerce.